Students are expected to follow all range rules and obey the three NRA rules of gun safety:

 A shirt with a closed collar and a baseball hat are highly recommended.
 You will be standing near other students on the firing line, and hot brass ejected from their guns can land on your head or fall into your clothing.
 Some brass is hot enough to cause minor burns, in addition to causing the individual being burned to have great difficulty concentrating on safe gun handling and accurate shooting.

 Please be on time.
 A common problem is that students underestimate driving times to the various facilities and arrive late.
 The first topic in every course is gun safety and specific range rules for that course.
 Every student must hear the safety briefing, so a single late arrival can delay the start of the course for all.

 If you arrive early and the facility gate is closed, wait at the gate.
 For some classes the front gate is not opened until 30-45 minutes prior to class.

 To preserve the privacy of our students, audio and video recording is not allowed during KR Training classes.
 Photography is allowed on a limited basis, with instructor approval, only of subjects who agree to be photographed.
-KR Training reserves the right to limit the content and distribution of any photographs taken during our courses.
+KR Training reserves the right to limit the content and distribution of any recordings made during our courses.

-Cell phones on GSM networks (AT&T, T-Mobile) emit signals that produce audible, distracting, digital noise in many brands of electronic hearing protectors.
+Some cell phones emit signals that produce audible, distracting, digital noise in many brands of electronic hearing protectors.
 If this occurs and your phone is a distraction to other students on the range, you may be asked to leave your phone in the classroom or in your range bag during the live fire portions of class.

 QUESTIONSIf you have questions not answered here, contact us and we'll be happy to answer them.